AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 * {api:anychart.core.StateSettings#fill}fill(){api} to set the fill
 * {api:anychart.core.StateSettings#stroke}stroke(){api} to set the stroke

+In the sample below, there is a Network Graph with three groups of nodes, each with its own settings:

 ```
 // access groups of nodes
 var family = chart.group("family");